Tom DeMarchi, Director

 Fort Myers, FL.
 33965-6565

 Steve Almond is the author the story collections My Life in Heavy Metal, The Evil B.B.
 Chow, and God Bless America, the novel Which Brings Me to You (with Julianna Baggott), and the non-fiction books, the best-selling Candyfreak and (Not That You Asked).
 His memoir Rock and Roll Will Save Your Life was published in Spring 2010.
-His most recent book, Against Football, an anguished manifesto about the dubious morality of being a football fan, will be released in fall 2014.
+His most recent book, Against Football, an anguished manifesto about the dubious morality of being a football fan, was released in fall 2014.
 He also, crazily, self-published three books: This Won't Take But a Minute, Honey, which is composed of 30 very brief stories, and 30 very brief essays on the psychology and practice of writing; Letters From People Who Hate Me, a collection of letters and responses between Steve and his indignant readers; and Bad Poetry, a collection of previously unpublished verse and accompanying self-criticism.
 Almond lives outside Boston with his wife, three children, and mounting debt.

 For more on Steve Almond, including music recommendations, visit: www.stevealmondjoy.com